segunak/stem-education/workshops/How To Train Your AI/how-to-train-your-ai.md

 **In Short:**

 * **Machine Learning** is the overall field of teaching computers to learn from examples.
-* **Neural Networks** are a specific technique within Machine Learning that processes data through layers of neurons.
+* **Neural Networks:** A specialized Machine Learning approach that organizes many small computing units ("artificial neurons") into interconnected layers.
+Each layer refines the data based on what previous layers found, allowing the network to learn richer, more abstract patterns from the raw input.
-* **Deep Learning** is a subset of Neural Networks with many layers, allowing AI to learn intricate patterns and make sophisticated predictions.
+* **Deep Learning:** A subset of Neural Networks that uses many layers of these artificial neurons.
+With more layers, the model can capture extremely complex relationships, resulting in more accurate and sophisticated predictions.

 ### Different Types of AI Training